READY TO FIND OUT ABOUT THE BEST SWISS WATERFALLS?

 Cascata del Salto

 Maggia has a stunning waterfall called Salto or Cascata del Salto.
-When you are in Maggia it is easy to locate Cascata del Salto.
+When you are in Maggia it is easy to get to Cascata del Salto.
 From Maggia’s main road, you can already see this enormous waterfall.

-This wide waterfall is 60 meters high and ends in a large pool – great for a swim (on a hot day) – Cascata del Salto is more of a relaxing waterfall than a particularly forceful one, so don’t expect that.
+This wide waterfall is 197 feet (60 meters) high and ends in a large pool – great for a swim (on a hot day) – Cascata del Salto is more of a relaxing waterfall than a particularly forceful one, so don’t expect that.

-The 200-foot-high Cascata di Bignasco waterfall, or Cascata Grande, is located in Bignasco, Valle di Maggia, in the canton of Ticino.
+The 200-foot-high (61 meters) Cascata di Bignasco waterfall, or Cascata Grande, is located in Bignasco, Valle di Maggia (Valle Maggia), in the canton of Ticino.
 Yes, Ticino is rich in beautiful waterfalls.

 Near the summit of the peak Punta di Spluga, at an elevation of over a mile, a little lake serves as the source of the river Ri Grande.
 The mountaintops’ melted snow and ice feed the river.
 Although early summer is an excellent time to visit Cascata di Bignasco, the falls’ flow is more impressive in spring.